-There is one firm and a unit-mass continuum of consumers with unit demands and homogeneous valuation v>0 for a basic good.
-Actions unfold in three stages.
-At stage 1, the firm sets the basic price p for the basic good with marginal cost $c\geq 0$.
-It also sets the price τ , facing the marginal cost $\gamma\geq 0$, for an ancillary good that complements the basic one.
+the marginal cost $\gamma \ge 0$, for an ancillary good that complements the basic one.
 Examples of ancillary goods include card payments, (express) shipping, assembly, packaging, warranties, baggage allowances, gift wrapping, clothing adjustments/repairs, sports broadcasting in bars, maintenance, help with operating the product, or complementary benefits.

 In the baseline model, consumers jointly observe, at stage 2, the basic price p and the ancillary good price τ (perhaps because they are repeat customers, or because regulation mandates price transparency).
-By contrast, we will later assume that consumers initially observe only the basic good price, and either have rational expectations (Section 4) or are naïve (Section 5) about the firm's incentives regarding drip pricing.
+By contrast, we will later assume that consumers initially observe only the basic good's price, and either have rational expectations (Section V) or are naïve (Section VI) about the firm's drip pricing incentives.

-After observing the price pair (p,τ) , consumers decide whether to incur the shopping cost $s\geq 0$, which enables them to complete the purchase (if they decide to do so).
+After observing the price pair (p, τ) , consumers decide whether to incur the shopping cost $s \ge 0$, which enables them to complete the purchase (if they decide to do so).
 This may capture transportation costs (for getting to the store) or the time filling online forms, customization costs (for choosing the right model and specification), coordination costs (with family or friends when planning a trip), or other costs associated with executing the purchase (selecting among different shipping and pickup alternatives, managing cash holdings, learning about do-it-yourself options, etc).
 For brevity, we say that consumers who pay the shopping cost s "consider purchasing the good."

-Having incurred the shopping cost, consumers learn (stage 3) their inconvenience cost b of not purchasing the ancillary good, 15 and then decide what to purchase (if anything).
+Having incurred the shopping cost, consumers learn (stage 3) their inconvenience cost b of not purchasing the ancillary good,29 and then decide what to purchase (if anything).
 This cost is independently drawn across consumers from a cumulative distribution G with support on \mathbb{R}+ .
 The density of G is g, its hazard rate is $\lambda_G \equiv \frac{g}{1-G}$ and its reverse hazard rate is $r_G \equiv \frac{g}{G}$.
 As is standard in pricing models, we assume that the functions $b - \lambda_G^{-1}(b)$ and $b + r_G^{-1}(b)$ are continuous and increasing in b.

-The case where the shopping cost is nil (s=0) allows us to capture situations where all information to be learnt about the value of the ancillary good is already known by consumers (prior to the consideration stage).16 Consumers then de facto face a single decision; namely, which products to purchase, given the preference pair (v,b) and the price pair (p,τ) .
+The case where the shopping cost is nil (s = 0) allows us to capture situations where all information to be learnt about the value of the ancillary good is already known by consumers (prior to the consideration stage).30 Consumers then de facto face a single decision; namely, which products to purchase, given the preference pair (v, b) and the price pair (p, τ).